pombredanne/django-th-pocket/README.rst

 Setting up : Administration
 ===========================

-once the module is installed, go to the admin panel and activate the service Pocket.
+Once the module is installed, go to the admin panel and activate the service Pocket.

 All you can decide here is to tell if the service requires an external authentication or not.